pvan1/DATA-606-Capstone/README.md

 capstone-phase2-randforest.ipynb contains exploration of Random Forest classifiers.

 -- My local system is running on an AMD Phenom II X6 1090T processor, which does not support AVX instructions.
-For that reason the exploration of Articial Neural Networks using Tensorflow will be carried out in Google Colab Notebooks.
+For that reason the exploration of Artificial Neural Networks using Tensorflow will be carried out in Google Colab Notebooks.
 Those notebooks are uploaded here.

 capstone_phase2_ann.ipynb contains the exploration of ANN classifiers.